mlacayoemery/somanalyst/doc/sphinx/source/install.rst

 Standalone GUI
 ~~~~~~~~~~~~~~

-The standalone GUI for SOM Analyst requires an additional library called WxPython, if you do not plan on using the standalone GUI you do not need it.
+The standalone GUI for SOM Analyst does not support all the features of the ArcGIS GUI and requires an additional library called WxPython, if you do not plan on using the standalone GUI you do not need it.

 #.
 Go to http://www.wxpython.org/
 #.
 Select the download link and choose the appropriate version for your system.